tacticalretard0/new-hns/README.md

     - Infinite stamina in noclip
     - Fix chat commands (again)
     - Some default method of changing the map once all of the rounds are over.
 Could be a really basic mapvote, or something as simple as `game.LoadNextMap()`.
 Could also list all of the available maps and ask the host to choose one
+    - Come up with a consistent convention for tagging hooks added with `GM:AddHook`